H-1B Responsibilities Overview

 - Dependents may not work

 Supporting documentation needed (This is not a complete list.
-The UTSA Hiring Department must contact International Scholar Services to begin the process.)
+The UTSA Hiring Department must contact International Services to begin the process.)

 - Certified copy of highest degree